MKC-MKC/MessengerRouter/README.md

 			text:
 			"The built-in `similar_text` function allows small errors in the text." .
 			"This method will work if there is a match for the specified temperature and above." .
-			"Please note: that when using `temperature`, most likely, your team will not check the administrator rights.", );
+		);
 	}